Bruce Davison: Career

 Davison also played the role of Dr. Silberman, the psychiatrist who once tormented Sarah Connor, in the seventh episode of Terminator: The Sarah Connor Chronicles.
-He portrayed Nick Anderson (a secret Santa Claus) in the TV movie Christmas Angel in 2009.
-In May 2010, Davison was cast to portray art dealer Wilhelm Van Schlagel for several episodes on ABC's General Hospital to begin airing in July 2010.
+He portrayed Nick Anderson (a secret Santa Claus) in the television film Christmas Angel in 2009.
+In May 2010, Davison was cast to portray art dealer Wilhelm Van Schlagel for several episodes on General Hospital to begin airing in July 2010.

-In 2010, he starred in the TV movie Titanic II.
-In 2011, he starred as Police Chief Kirkhoven in the movie Munger Road, and appeared in the Christmas movie 3 Holiday Tails.
+In 2010, he starred in the television film Titanic II.
+In 2011, he starred as Police Chief Kirkhoven in the film Munger Road, and appeared in the Christmas film 3 Holiday Tails.
 In 2012, he appeared in Rob Zombie's The Lords of Salem.
-In addition, he played Secretary of State William H. Seward in the movie Saving Lincoln.
+In addition, he played Secretary of State William H. Seward in the film Saving Lincoln.

 He played the role of Rear Admiral Arthur Shepard, Lieutenant Grace Shepard's father, in the short-stint TV series Last Resort.

 In 2016, Davison starred as Dr. Stanley Cole in the comedy/fantasy Abnormal Attraction.

 Personal life

+From 1969 to 1971, Davison had an unpublicized affair with married actress Sondra Locke.
+In 2017, one year before Locke's death, Davison acknowledged their affair on the DVD commentary for Willard.

 Davison has been married three times and has two children.
-He was once engaged to actress Karen Austin and was married to actress Jess Walton in 1972 but the marriage was annulled in 1973.
-He has a son, Ethan, born in 1996, from his marriage to actress Lisa Pelikan.
-They were married in 1986 and divorced in 2006.
+He married actress Jess Walton on May 20, 1972, but the marriage was annulled in March 1973.
+He was engaged to actress Karen Austin.
+He has a son, Ethan, born April 5, 1996, from his marriage to actress Lisa Pelikan.
+They were married from July 4, 1986 until their divorce in April 2006.
 Davison and Michele Correy married on April 30, 2006.
-They have a daughter who was born in 2006.
-They live in Los Angeles, California.
+They have a daughter, Sophia, born May 29, 2006.
+They reside in Woodland Hills, California.